-When a hurricane threat is imminent, you need to monitor closely announcements from your local Emergency Operations Center (EOC) usually broadcasted through the local media channels.
-It is the local (county) EOC that will make decisions regarding evacuation status, evacuation routes, and other vital information.
+When a hurricane threat is imminent, you need to monitor closely, announcements from your local Emergency Operations Center (EOC).
+These are usually broadcast through the local media channels.
+It is the local (county) EOC that will make decisions regarding evacuation status, evacuation routes, and other important information.
 Please follow the directives given by the EOC in your area.
-If you have questions or need assistance, now is the time to ask and not when a storm is threatening.
-The key to a successful recovery from any disaster is the planning and training we conduct before we encounter a disaster.
+If you have questions, or need assistance, now is the time to ask and not when a storm is threatening.
+The key to a successful recovery from any disaster is the planning and training we conduct before we encounter the disaster.

-Diocesan entities must secure all buildings and their contents at least 48 hours before a hurricane is due and/or as directed by the Archdiocese of Miami.
+Diocesan entities need to secure all buildings and their contents at least 48 hours before a hurricane is due and/or as directed by the Archdiocese of Miami.

 During the aftermath of past hurricanes, it became necessary for the adjusters and our Building & Construction Department to contact entity personnel to gain entrance to damaged facilities.
-In most cases, the Diocesan entity personnel were not able to gain access to the premises because we would not open for 3-5 days or even weeks.
+In most cases, the Diocesan entity personnel were not able to gain access to the premises because the entities were closed for several days or weeks.
 We have enclosed a blank Hurricane/Emergency Entity Contact Information form.
-We are requesting that you provide the Pastor's contact information.
-In addition, please provide the name, position, and telephone number for one, or preferably two, entity personnel (Property/Plant Managers) that we can contact if you cannot be available during or after a hurricane or emergency.
-Since we have experienced telephone outages on both landlines and cellular phones, we need two telephone numbers for each person.
-Completion of the form should be sent to the office coordinator at trdiaz@theadom.org or faxed to BPCLERK at 305-754-6792.
-This information will be kept confidential.
-It will be used by ADOM Building and Property Office Staff in case of an emergency.
-For those entities that require evacuation, please notify the appropriate person on the Diocesan Area Dean contact list (attached herewith).
+We are requesting that you provide the Pastor's contact information and in addition, please provide name, position and telephone number for two, entity personnel (Property/Plant Managers) that we can contact in the event you cannot be reached during or after a hurricane or emergency situation.
+Since we experience telephone outages we need two telephone numbers for each person (landline and cellular).
+The completed form should be emailed to irancano@theadom.org, or faxed to Ms. Janet Rancano at 305-754-6792.
+This information will remain confidential and only be used by the ADOM Building and Property Office Staff in the case of an emergency.
+For those entities that are forced to evacuate, please notify the appropriate person on the Diocesan Area Dean Contact list (attached herewith).